 For example, if you’re working on a project for automation of the employee onboarding process that deals with highly sensitive data such as SSN, you can use a combination of permissions to limit access to data for only a select set of users in the Workspace.

-- Role management allows you to create custom roles with precise permissions.
+Role management allows you to create custom roles with precise permissions.
 We recommend that you follow the principle of least privilege when configuring permissions for these custom roles.
 For example you can create a custom role “Workato Chef” for collaborators that will create, test and run recipes.
-Roles also provide the convenience of adding and revoking permissions at the role level, and applying the updates to all users who inherit the role.
+Roles also provide the convenience of adding and revoking permissions at the role level.
+Then, apply the updates to all users who inherit the role.

 Create frictionless experiences for collaborators

 Now you have set up separate working spaces and policies for user access.
-That is only half the job done.
+However, that is only half the job done.
 The lack of a streamlined process for new team members to get up and running fast with the right privileges can quickly add friction and frustration.

 Your IT admins can use SAML based SSO and Just-in-Time provisioning to create Workato accounts for new collaborators the same way they do for other apps.
 This eliminates the manual efforts for managing username and passwords, selecting permissions one by one to be granted for each collaborator.